 Ariane has been part of the Operation New Uniform Support Team for over a year.
 She will continue to work with Operation New Uniform while working towards her degree at University of North Florida.
 She graduated high school under the International Baccalaureate Program at Paxon School for Advanced Studies.
 Ariane was an active student at Paxon, participating in clubs such as National Honor society and Bio-Medical Club, and leadership roles as a Senior Class Officer and Student Director in the school’s productions.
 She finished her senior year with Magna Cum Laude and an International Baccalaureate Certificate.
 Ariane is continuing her studies at University of North Florida and pursuing her Bachelors in Marketing.
 After graduating high school, Ariane remains active in the community.
 While holding a part-time job, being a full-time student, and Membership and Events Manager in the UNF AMA, Ariane still manages to find time to give back to the veterans.
 Her role in the office as Support Team Leader has taught her numerous skills that she can plans on using in her future career.

 Before her time as a volunteer, Christine was a full time nurse for 20 years and school nurse for 10 years in New Jersey.
-Christine is a wife to a veteran and Board Chair, Mike Jones.
+Christine is a wife to an Army Veteran.
 It is Mike’s commitment to ONU that inspired her to volunteer with the program.
 She has seen first hand the opportunity ONU provides to veterans and their families.
 In her role as Support Team Lead, Christine spearheads administrative and creative tasks, as well as many other tasks essential to the organizations success.